 I tried making this cake using butter and oil, then just oil, and just butter.
 While oil is known for making a lovely moist cake (like my favourite Apple Cake), sometimes nothing can beat the flavour that butter brings to cake batter.

-Just like my favourite Red Velvet Cookies, it’s the vibrant colour that makes this cake a showstopper.
+Just like my favourite Red Velvet Cookies and Red Velvet Crinkles, it’s the vibrant colour that makes this cake a showstopper.
 Over the years, I’ve found that using an oil based food colouring or a gel based food colouring is what will give you the best results.

 Regular food colouring that you buy from the supermarket is generally very watery.
 You will need to use multiple tablespoons of it to get the same result that only 1 teaspoon of an oil based food gel will provide.
 And I find it’s never as vibrant.
 So forget faffing about with watery food colouring and buy a good quality food gel in red.
 You’ll use it.